Updated Jun 2026

 How often is the data updated?

-We process new SEC filings within 48 hours of publication.
-Most S&P 500 companies report quarterly earnings on a predictable schedule, with the heaviest concentration in January, April, July, and October.
-During peak earnings season, we may process 50 or more filings per week.
-Signal scores are recalculated after each new quarterly filing.
-Between earnings seasons, the data reflects the most recently available quarter for each company.
+We update company data as each company files with the SEC.
+Most S&P 500 companies file on a predictable schedule, with the heaviest concentration in January, April, July, and October.
+Signals are recomputed as new quarterly filings are published.
+Between earnings seasons, the data reflects the most recently filed quarter for each company.
+The footer shows the most recent refresh date.